ManuelGil/vscode-json-flow/README.md

 We invite the community to collaborate on implementing versions 2.3.0 and onward as defined in the `ROADMAP.md`.
 Contributions in code, documentation, testing, and technical discussion are welcome.

 - **Priority scope**
-  - 2.3.0 — Live Sync Phase 1 (Selection)
+  - 2.3.0 - Live Sync Phase 1 (Selection)
-  - 2.4.0 — Live Sync Phase 2 (Editing, Multi-Format)
+  - 2.4.0 - Live Sync Phase 2 (Editing, Multi-Format)
-  - 2.5.0 — Theming & VS Code Tokens (High Contrast MVP)
+  - 2.5.0 - Theming & VS Code Tokens (High Contrast MVP)
-  - 2.6.0 — Graph Search/Filter (Phased Delivery)
+  - 2.6.0 - Graph Search/Filter (Phased Delivery)
-  - 2.7.0 — Webview i18n & Language Packs
+  - 2.7.0 - Webview i18n & Language Packs
-  - 2.8.0 — Workspace Graph Phase 1 (Indexing & Navigation)
+  - 2.8.0 - Workspace Graph Phase 1 (Indexing & Navigation)
-  - 2.9.0 — Workspace Graph Phase 2 (Cross-file Live Sync & Overlay)
+  - 2.9.0 - Workspace Graph Phase 2 (Cross-file Live Sync & Overlay)

 - **How to participate**
   - Review the relevant sections in `ROADMAP.md` and select a task aligned with your expertise.
   - Open an Issue to propose your approach or claim a task before submitting a Pull Request.
-  - Keep PRs focused and reasonably sized; include a clear description, tests, and documentation notes.
+  - Keep PRs focused and reasonably sized; include a clear description and relevant documentation notes.

 - **Criteria and guidelines**
-  - Use `(uri, indexPath)` addressing and avoid DOM mutations in the webview.
+  - Follow `(uri, indexPath)` addressing and avoid DOM mutations in the webview.
-  - Use VS Code APIs for navigation/editing and respect Workspace Trust.
+  - Use VS Code APIs and respect Workspace Trust.
-  - Consider performance (debounce/coalescing, incremental indexing) and anti-loop via `requestId`.
+  - Be mindful of performance (debounce/coalescing) and avoid event loops.
-  - Where applicable, satisfy acceptance criteria and Test Matrix items defined in the roadmap.
+  - Align changes with the relevant roadmap section.

 - **Good first contributions**
   - Parsing helpers or targeted indexing rules for a specific format.